What Kind of Exercise Every Day Makes People Live Longer?

 1. Aerobic Exercise

-Aerobic exercise, also known as cardiovascular or endurance exercise, includes activities that increase the heart rate and improve the efficiency of the cardiovascular system.
+Aerobic exercise, also known as cardiovascular or endurance exercise, includes activities that increase the heart rate and improve the efficiency of the cardiovascular system & Longevity.
 It is one of the most effective types of exercise for promoting longevity.

 Examples:

-Why It Helps: Aerobic exercise strengthens the heart, improves circulation, and enhances lung capacity.
-These benefits help reduce the risk of heart disease, stroke, and other cardiovascular problems, which are major contributors to premature death.
+Why It Helps: Aerobic exercise strengthens the heart, improves circulation, and enhances Longevity.
+These benefits help reduce the risk of heart disease, stroke, and other cardiovascular problems, which are major contributors to premature Longevity.
 Studies have shown that people who engage in regular aerobic exercise have a significantly lower risk of dying from heart disease compared to sedentary individuals.

 One of the largest studies on aerobic exercise and longevity was conducted by the American Heart Association.
 It found that moderate-intensity exercise, like brisk walking for at least 150 minutes per week, can add years to one’s life.
 More vigorous activities, such as running or intense cycling, are even more beneficial.